eviebutland/movie-library/README.md

 - Archive collection: I have created an archive collection for documents that have been soft deleted.
 I have done this because ...

+## Typescript
+I am starting to integrate Typescript into this project to help with intergrating it in the FE project at work.
+[Fastify and TypeScript](https://www.fastify.io/docs/latest/Reference/TypeScript/)

 #### Validation
 AJV is used by Open API backend and Fastify behind the scenes to validate routes, operation IDs, requests and responses